-AbilityPLUS – AbilityPLUS adaptive sports programs has three program venues: Attitash NH; Mount Snow Vermont and Wildcat NH.
+AbilityPLUS – AbilityPLUS adaptive sports programs has two program venues: Attitash NH and Wildcat NH.
 Offers specially designed adaptive ski equipment, a mono-ski, and one-on-one instruction.
-To schedule a lesson or learn more infomation about all the AbilityPLUS programs, contact Sue Tatem, Executive Director of Programs.
+To schedule a lesson or learn more information about all the AbilityPLUS programs, contact Liz Wehmeyer, Program Director. firstname.lastname@example.org

 Chapter of Disabled Sports at Northeast Passage – Offers cross country skiing and competitive sports such as sled hockey and quad rugby.
-Located at University of New Hampshire’s Durnham campus.
+Located at University of New Hampshire’s Durham campus.

 CHD Disability Resources – Adaptive Sports & Activities provides barrier-free recreational and competitive opportunities for people of all skill levels and age groups, as well as their family and friends in the Springfield area.
 Click on the link below to view monthly newsletter for activities.
 For additional information, contact Program Manager: Jessica Levine.

 Maine Adaptive – Located in Newry, ME Offers skiing lessons at four of Maine’s finest ski resorts: Alpine skiing and snowboarding at Sunday River Ski Resort, Sugarloaf and Saddleback and Nordic skiing and snowshoeing at Sunday River XC Center at Wilderness House and Pineland Farms.
 They also offer a Veterans No Boundaries program for veterans and their spouse or significant other.

 New England Disabled Sports – Offers skiing, snowboarding, snowshoeing, and cross-country skiing.
 They also offer a military program.
 They have a winter scholarship program.